-In late July of this year, a Dutch woman, on the way home from celebrating her 19th birthday at a bar in Ao Nang Krabi, was allegedly beaten and raped by a Thai tour guide.
+In late July, 2012, a Dutch woman, on the way home from celebrating her 19th birthday at a bar in Ao Nang Krabi, was allegedly beaten and raped by a Thai tour guide.
 When she later arrived at hospital, the medical team treating her assumed she had been in a motorcycle accident because of the severity of her injuries.
 The assailant, whom she identified and who initially confessed to the crime when arrested -- a month later -- is now out on bail, and denying guilt.

 Unfortunately crimes in Thailand similar to the above are not nearly as uncommon as you'd hope.
 A quick Google search brings up the case of a 23 year-old Israeli woman who was attacked and raped on Ko Pha Ngan; a 34 year-old Finnish woman attacked and raped on Ko Lipe; and a 23 year-old Australian woman raped by two men on Phuket.
 And that is just from the first two pages of results.